designstem/projects/spirals/index.md

 -

 Now, image what happens if the angle θ gradually increases from the zero degrees (θ=0º) to θ=90º and then to θ=180º up to θ=360º.
-If the radius *r* remains constant, the corresponding point, will move along the blue circle.
+If the radius *r* remains constant, the corresponding point will move along the blue circle.
 This is the basic movement to produce a circular shape.

 -

-Lets try to simulate this situation:
+Lets simulate this:

 <f-slider set="circleProgress" value="0" to="360" title="θ" />